Flexbox just got a whole lot easier to work with.

 display: flex and

-Each challenge corresponds to what you can learn in a chapter of Flexbox Zombies, a free Flexbox educational game.
+Each challenge corresponds to what you can learn in a chapter of Flexbox Zombies, a free Flexbox Mastery Game.
 So if you get stuck, go play the game to learn what you're missing, then come back and solve the challenge.

 Flexbox is incredibly powerful.
 But it's also crazy hard to master.
 So we all end up depending on a cheat sheet and guessing in the dev tools.
 Enough of that!
 Time to master it once and for all, in a way that actually sticks, so you can build any layout you can imagine with flexbox.Master Flexbox